 Orthotics and the development of custom splints deals with the science of support and/or bracing of weak or ineffective muscles or joints.
 Custom splints are also used to align, prevent or correct deformities of a body part or to assist in strengthening a physical weakness or improve the functioning of movable parts of the body.

-The goal of lymphedema therapy is to restore function, reduce physical and psychologic suffering, and prevent the development of infection.
+The goal of lymphedema therapy is to restore function, reduce physical and psychological suffering, and prevent the development of infection.
 The first-line treatment for lymphedema is complex physical therapy.
 This treatment is aimed at improving lymphedema with manual lymphatic drainage, massage, and exercise.

 Our therapists specialize in the treatment of many neurological conditions, including but not limited to CVA, Parkinson’s Disease, and Neuro Disorders.
 Our therapists are trained in the LSVT and PWR programs to help rehabilitate patients with Parkinson’s Disease.